cupnoodle/blog/_posts/2016-08-06-deploy-rails-unicorn-git.markdown

 <br>
 Remember to give execute permission to the post-receive hook :
 <code>chmod +x post-receive</code>
 <br><br>
+Previously we added Nginx service and Unicorn service into sudoers.d/rails to exempt from entering password, it is used here for deploying tasks so that the deployment task will not be paused to ask for password when we git push.
+<br><br>
 We will configure Unicorn and Nginx config file before pushing a local rails app to this server.